 Users often report feelings of calm, particularly for menstrual discomfort and gastrointestinal relief.

-Red raspberry leaves have been valued in traditional medicine for centuries.
-Their therapeutic potential comes from compounds like flavonoids, tannins, and ellagic acid.
+Red raspberry leaves have earned their place in traditional medicine over centuries.
+Their therapeutic potential comes from beneficial compounds like flavonoids, tannins, and ellagic acid.

-Whether brewed as tea or incorporated into herbal smoking blends, red raspberry leaves offer a time-tested approach to natural wellness with a mild, pleasant taste.
+Whether brewed as tea or incorporated into herbal smoking blends, red raspberry leaves offer a time-tested approach to natural wellness.
+They have a mild, slightly earthy taste that blends well with other herbs.

 Always consult your healthcare provider before use, especially during pregnancy or if taking medications1.